The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Feedback Methods

-In this section, we describe the design of the specific intervention methods evaluated in our study.
-As shown in Figure~\ref{fig1:intro}, a student can request an intervention via the ``Feedback'' button when solving write-code tasks in the learning phase.
-Students can seek the intervention at any time; additionally, they are prompted about the availability of intervention after three consecutive incorrect attempts.
-Below, we provide an overview of the intervention methods evaluated and will release full implementation with the paper.
+\looseness-1We describe the three feedback methods evaluated in our study.
+As shown in Figure~\ref{fig1:intro}, students can request feedback via the ``Feedback'' button at any time during the learning phase, and are prompted after three consecutive incorrect attempts.
+Implementation details of the methods are presented in Appendix~\ref{sec:appendix}.

-\paragraph{No intervention (\nohint{})} This control group does not have access to any intervention during the learning phase, i.e., there is no ``Feedback'' button (see Figure~\ref{fig1:intro}).
-This serves as a baseline to which we will compare the performance of different intervention methods.
+\looseness-1\textbf{No feedback (\nohint{}).} This control group does not have access to feedback during the learning phase, i.e., there is no ``Feedback'' button (see Figure~\ref{fig1:intro}).
+It serves as a baseline for comparing the performance of other feedback methods.

-\paragraph{Code-edit recommendations (\codeedit{})} This intervention method provides adaptive code recommendations to guide students toward the correct solution (\solcode) for the task.
+\textbf{Code-edit recommendations (\codeedit{}).} This feedback method provides adaptive code recommendations to guide students toward the correct solution (\solcode) for the task.
 Given a student's attempt (\stucode), the method finds an intermediate code (\codehint) which brings \stucode{} structurally closer to \solcode{}.
-This method is inspired by next-step edits~\citep{DBLP:journals/corr/abs-1708-06564,DBLP:conf/its/RiversK14,DBLP:conf/aied/GhoshTDS22}, though it makes these edits at a code structure-level instead of individual blocks.
-As shown in Figure~\ref{fig1.codeedit}, the intervention is provided in the form of recommendations, where students can either retain their attempt (via the ``Keep my Code'' button) or apply the recommendation (via the ``Use New Code'' button).
-Additional implementation details are presented in~\ref{sec:appendix.implementation}.
+This method is inspired by next-step edits~\cite{Paassen_Hammer_Price_Barnes_Gross_Pinkwart_2018,DBLP:conf/lats/PiechSHG15,DBLP:conf/its/RiversK14}, though it makes these edits at a code structure-level instead of individual blocks.
+As shown in Figure~\ref{fig1.codeedit}, the feedback is provided in the form of recommendations, where students can either retain their attempt (via the ``Keep My Code'' button) or apply the recommendation (via the ``Use New Code'' button).